The 31 Greatest Pianists of all time

 Felix Mendelssohn (1809-1847, Germany)

-He was a child prodigy, and was nicknamed the "Mozart of the 19th century."
+He was a child prodigy, a piano virtuoso, and was nicknamed the "Mozart of the 19th century."

 That is the reason he left behind such extensive work as a legacy, and it's considered one of the fathers of Romanticism.